It can be hard to get your strategy to deliver.

 This detail may not be so readily available to the core team, but trying to short cut this thinking is why so many strategies remain as ‘slide ware’ only, never to be implemented.

-So rigor is needed to make sure the “how” is as thoroughly thought through and evaluated as the “what”.
+So rigour is needed to make sure the “how” is as thoroughly thought through and evaluated as the “what”.
 And pragmatism is needed to make the necessary judgements when analysis runs dry – just what will realistically work?

 The fourth and most critical recommendation is about involving the right people.
 Strategy development is as much a social and political process as an analytical one.